'I'm going to make the most of it': Jake Arrieta reflects ahead of potential last ride with Cubs

 CHICAGO -- He became a household name in 2015, compiling the best second half of a season by a starting pitcher in baseball history on his way to the NL Cy Young Award.

 Now Chicago Cubs righty Jake Arrieta might be down to his final days in a Cubs uniform, as he is set to become a free agent after this postseason.
-Before that happens, he’ll take the mound for at least one more start in Chicago, on Thursday in Game 4 of the NL Division Series against the Washington Nationals.
+Before that happens, he’ll take the mound for at least one more start in Chicago, on Tuesday in Game 4 of the NL Division Series.

 “It's going to be special, that's for sure,” Arrieta said.
 “This entire year has been incredible.
 Being able to get to the postseason three years in a row in this organization ... from where we came when I got over here in 2013 has been tremendous, and I've met some incredible people.
 I was welcomed in this organization from the get-go, and, you know, I'm very thankful for Jed [Hoyer] and Theo [Epstein] bringing me over here to give me another opportunity to revamp my career.”